PoslavskySV/rings/doc/guide.rst

 There is no any general way to select the best algorithm *a priori*, so the default choise of the algorithm may not be optimal.
 For example, in some cases for polynomials over :math:`Q` Buchberger or F4 algorithms may be tremendously slow, while modular algorithm is very fast, while in other, no more rare cases, modular algorithm may be dramatically slower than plain Buchberger.
 So, the general advice for complicated ideals is to try different algorithms when the default method is slow.

-All algorithms are available from `GroebnerBasis`_ class:
+All algorithms are available from `GroebnerBases`_ class:

 .. tabs::